Lydia Shire: Personal life

-Shire is married to former employee Uriel Pineda.
-They lived in a restored farmhouse in Weston, Massachusetts.
-Currently they live on Marlborough Street in the Back Bay.
+Shire is married to former employee Uriel Pineda, and currently lives in Stoneham, Massachusetts.
 She has three children with former husband Tom Shire, and a fourth child, Alex, with current husband Uriel Pineda.
 After cooking in restaurants in Spain, California and other locales, Alex Pineda worked as a chef with his mother at Scampo in Boston and in spring 2021, became the executive chef at The Landing, a seafood restaurant in Marblehead, Massachusetts.
 He later competed on an Alton Brown-led tournament on Food Network's Chopped, winning his preliminary episode before subsequently being the first chef eliminated in the tournament finale episode.